 top of page

-Dogrose & Catnip Commissions
+Dogrose and catnip Commissions

 Animal portrait commissions by Lynda J Rugg.
 Details of how the process of hand-painted pet portraits work.
 From the price to what photos are best to work from.